tpoisot/ms_connectance_complexity/ms_conn_compl.md

 proportion of total networks in which all nodes have at least one edge.
 This suggest that the structure of extremely sparse networks is also strongly constrained.
-This is congruent with historical findings by @erdos_random_1959, namely that the probabilty of each node being connected to the graph giant component increases with average degree (thus for high connectances, all nodes are likely to be connected to the giant component, hence no node has a degree of 0).
+This is congruent with historical findings by @erdos_random_1959, namely that the probability of each node being connected to the graph giant component increases with average degree (thus for high connectances, all nodes are likely to be connected to the giant component, hence no node has a degree of 0).
 In the context of ecology, in which most networks